Are You A Dog Bore?

 The yawn factor.

+While discussions about dogs can be enjoyable for fellow canine enthusiasts, it can become repetitive for people who don’t share the passion.
 Indeed, constant dog talk may even alienate friends, colleagues and family.
 Some may even implore the dog bore to stop banging on about it altogether!

 When it gets to this point, many dog owners might start to feel judged.
 If the dog is badly behaved – they’re not training their dog.
 If they are training the dog – then they’re not letting the dog be a dog.